Mailman (City Letter Carrier)

 Is it true that you have to drive in any inclement weather?
 Why are the vehicles not always equipped with heating, air, and other things that are needed to keep the driver safe in those conditions.

-Asked by Jonnie over 5 years ago
+Asked by Jonnie about 6 years ago

 This is true to a point.
 There are no absolutes with regard to driving in inclement weather.
 I drive a Grumman LLV which is what the vast majority of our motorized fleet is comprised of.
 Most of them were manufactured in the 1990s.
 All of our vehicles have heaters and fans.
 They may not always operate optimally but they are equipped with them.
 I don’t know of any LLVs that have air conditioning.
 We do have some new Dodge ProMasters which have AC but they can’t be used on driving routes because they are left-hand drive vehicles.
 If there is any decent accumulation of snow or ice on the road, the LLVs are dangerous to operate as they don’t have much road traction.
 I’d be worried about driving on any incline or decline in a snow or ice-covered road.
 Our basic mantra is that if we feel it’s unsafe to deliver the mail for any reason we can bring it back to the PO and tell a supervisor about the reason for non-delivery.
 Within the next few years, we likely are getting fleet replacement vehicles.
 I’m pretty sure they will have air bags and AC, and hopefully a back-up camera.
 They will hopefully be safer than the vehicles we currently drive.